 "My affinity with animals saved me, they came to me naturally," said Anderson.
 "I wasn't sure why I was alive – a burning question, a quest.
 My loyalty remained with the animal kingdom.
 I vowed to protect them and only them.
 I prayed to the whales with my feet in the ocean, my only real friends until I had children."

-Credits Vegan Diet for 115-lb Bikini Body and Managing Hepatitis C
+Credits Vegan Diet for Hot 115-Pound Bikini Body

 In November 2013, Anderson completed the New York City Marathon to raise money for charity.
 Pamela followed a vegan diet and ran for six months to train for the 26.2-mile race.
 "Before, I've never even run across the street," she said.

 The fit mom of two teenage sons, Brandon and Dylan, said she consumes lots of green juices, smoothies, vegetables, brown rice and quinoa.
 “My refrigerator is full of kale and greens,” she said.
 “I can’t imagine something greasy, or eating meat.”

 Over the years, Anderson has done a lot of activist work on behalf of PETA (People for the Ethical Treatment of Animals).
 While Anderson isn't a workout fanatic like she was during her 20s, the former fitness instructor is active every day, and credited her vegan diet for helping her manage Hepatitis C, a condition she has had since 2002.

 "I have Hepatitis C and I feel great, which I think has a lot to do with my diet," she said.
 "I feel better [following a vegan diet].
 I always feel healthy."

 Anderson join a long list of celebrity vegans, including Bill Clinton, Al Sharpton, and actors Samuel L. Jackson and Jared Leto, who at 42 still looks 25.
 They have all credited the plant-based diet for giving them more energy, helping them lose weight, and staying youthful-looking,